Mantiqueira Mosaic

 The Mantiqueira Mosaic (Mosaico Mantiqueira) is a protected area mosaic that contains conservation units in the states of Rio de Janeiro, São Paulo and Minas Gerais, Brazil.
 The conservation units are of different types and are managed at the federal, state or municipal level.
 The mosaic provides a level of integrated and coordinated management.

 Location

 The Serra da Mantiqueira is one of the largest of the mountain ranges of southeastern Brazil, extending over parts of the states of São Paulo, Rio de Janeiro and Minas Gerais.

 These states produce half the gross domestic product (GDP) of Brazil.

 Altitudes range from 700 m to the 2798 m Pedra da Mina.

-The range contains Atlantic Forest vegetation of great ecological importance, including meadows, forest and enclaves of Araucaria forest.
+The range contains Atlantic Forest vegetation of great ecological importance, including meadows, forest and enclaves of Araucaria angustifolia forest.

 It supplies water to rivers including the Paraná, Verde, Grande, Jaguari River, Sapucaí, Sapucaí-Mirim and Paraíba do Sul.

 These are important sources of water for the metropolitan region of São Paulo and most of the state of Rio de Janeiro.